 Before you can use AdWords in your marketing plan, you need to develop a list of high-quality, low-cost keywords on which to base your advertising.
 As you can probably imagine, this isn’t possible to develop overnight.
 Developing an AdWords keyword taxonomy requires steady expansion over time.
 In order to directly target your potential customers, you need to know what they’re searching for.

 By approaching keyword discovery and keyword management manually, you’re bound to cut yourself short early on in your keyword research .
 Managing tens of thousands of keywords isn’t possible for one or even several people to do on an ongoing basis.
 You’ll be ignoring thousands of important keywords, and consequently your ad groups will suffer.

 If you’re bidding on ineffective keywords and creating ineffective ad groups, your AdWords campaign will suffer from high cost per action and a low Quality Score .

 Managing AdWords Marketing Campaigns with WordStream’s PPC Management System

 WordStream provides a seamless and effective alternative to the traditional keyword research approach, which involves managing and analyzing all of your keywords in a massive Excel spreadsheet.
 Keyword discovery, grouping, and organization is the key to success in your AdWords campaign, so it’s surprising that the majority of search marketing specialists still use this antiquated, labor-intensive approach to their campaigns.

-WordStream PPC Advisor helps you expand your keyword list continuously, all while staying organized with a constant stream of keyword grouping suggestions and segmenting capabilities.
+WordStream Advisor helps you expand your keyword list continuously, all while staying organized with a constant stream of keyword grouping suggestions and segmenting capabilities.
 The keyword selector tools make it easy to discover and organize new profitable keywords for your business.

 After grouping keywords into tightly knit groups, you can then create ad groups with just one click.
 Having tightly knit AdWords ad groups improves your Quality Score.
 This means: